mlg3672/denguedeep/README.md

 	- humidity
 	- week/date - done
 	- duration -done
-5. percent of pop?
+5. percent of population infected?
-5. what are vars correlated with incidence?
+6. what are the variables  correlated with incidence?

-5. calc probability incidence
+7. calc probability incidence
-6. measure error from test set
+8. measure error from test set

+## Results